radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 Web crawlers store entire pages or parts of page and methodically look for specific information.
 They store text from the web pages but not media or any scripts that give the page dynamic functionality. \

 Web crawlers are a part of systems that take (download) web pages and turn them into a structure that can be quickly searchable.
 As stated, web crawlers role in these systems is to download the relevant information from web pages, which later goes through various stages of transformation in order to index such information (parsing, tokenization and building of the inverted index).
-Finally, ranking algorithms are applied (such as the Page Rank algorithm). \
+Finally, ranking algorithms are applied. \

 Features a crawler _must_ provide:
 - *Robustness:* The Web contains servers that create spider traps, which are generators of web pages that mislead crawlers into getting stuck fetching an infinite number of pages in a particular domain.
 Crawlers must be designed to be resilient to such traps.
 Not all such traps are malicious; some are the inadvertent side-effect of faulty website development. @irbook